flowjs/flow.js/README.md

 * `.removeFile(file)` Cancel upload of a specific `FlowFile` object on the list from the list.
 * `.getFromUniqueIdentifier(uniqueIdentifier)` Look up a `FlowFile` object by its unique identifier.
 * `.getSize()` Returns the total size of the upload in bytes.
+* `.sizeUploaded()` Returns the total size uploaded of all files in bytes.
+* `.timeRemaining()` Returns remaining time to upload all files in seconds.
+Accuracy is based on average speed.
+If speed is zero, time remaining will be equal to positive infinity `Number.POSITIVE_INFINITY`

 #### Events